AlexsLemonade/2023-may-training/workshop/SCHEDULE.md

 nav_title: Schedule
 ---

-A preliminary schedule for the May 2023 "Introduction to Single-Cell RNA-Seq" Data Lab Virtual Training Workshop appears below.s
+A preliminary schedule for the May 2023 "Introduction to Single-Cell RNA-Seq" Data Lab Virtual Training Workshop appears below.

 *Note: All times are [EDT (UTC−04:00)](https://www.timeanddate.com/time/zones/edt).*